How To Be More Fun

 There are two parts to this point.
 First, don't be the person who never wants to do anything new.
 Second, don't be the person who never wants to do anything *period*, and who always wants to stay in.
 When other people are rearing to do something, not being on board drags them down.
 Be reasonably open to new suggestions and don't expect your friends to always want to do more humdrum things with you.
 You could also say a third variation on this is to not be the person who wants to quit everything halfway through.

 Wherever you are, don't just hang back and do nothing

 If there's one thing that identifies less fun individuals, it's that they never seem to be doing much.
 If you were to go to, say, a staff party, the more fun people would be making the rounds talking to their co-workers, joking around, maybe dancing, and generally having a good time.
-On the other hand, other people could be found sitting at a table staring off into space, watching the dance floor but never joining in, or being physically in a group or conversation but not engaged with it.
+Less 'fun' people could be found sitting at a table staring off into space, watching the dance floor but never joining in, or being physically in a group or conversation but not engaged with it.

 There are other reasonable ways you could describe such people.
 Maybe they're only at this staff party because they feel they have to be, and could care less about having a zany time.
 Maybe they're shy in these situations, or that's just their personality, or they don't know anyone, or they don't know what to talk about, or they don't know how to dance, or they're distracted by other concerns.

 These things could all be true, but if you're looking at them from the perspective of wanting to have a good time, you can't help but think of them as not being as fun.
 That's not necessarily a negative judgment, just that they're not really in the mix.
 You can go a long way towards being more fun if you just make an effort to participate when you're out doing things with people.